islegendary/segment-modern-ecommerce/README.md

   <img src="https://img.shields.io/badge/Tailwind-3.4.17-blueviolet">
   <img src="https://img.shields.io/badge/license-MIT-green">
 </p>
 ---

-## 🎯 Built with React, Vite, and Tailwind CSS, featuring a complete shopping experience with Segment analytics integration and engaging video content.
+## 🎯 What is Segment Modern eCommerce?

+Segment Modern eCommerce is a fully featured demo storefront with Segment analytics at its core. it showcases a modern product catalog, dynamic sizing and options, smooth checkout, and integrated event tracking.
+The project is designed as both a reference architecture and a playground for experimenting with customer data flows, making it easy to see how Segment can drive real-time insights in an e-commerce experience.

 ## ✨ Features